SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \subsubsection{Active Tile Management}

+While RGU provides the mapping rule between input and output pillars for SpConv, the data locations of active input and output can be arbitrary.
+Consequently, when conducting SpConv computation based on either output or input order, irregular memory accesses are inevitable for gathering input or scattering output.
+As a result, numerous point-cloud accelerators, such as PointAcc, employ expensive cache mechanisms for data reuse \cite{lin2021pointacc}.
+However, even with these mechanisms, they still encounter problematic cache misses.

-Since the number of active pillars varies across the sparse point pillar models, data for sparse input and output is managed in the granularity of tiles.
-Typically, gathering data for active input tiles requires a costly cache mechanism to enable data reuse~\cite{lin2021pointacc}.
-In PillarAcc, however, we propose an active tile manager (ATM) that can exploit the monotonicity of input-output indices to significantly simplify the data management algorithm.
-Figure~\ref{fig:g_s_archi}(a) illustrates the overall procedure of the proposed active-tile management algorithm.
-The size of the on-chip buffer constrains the size of active tiles: either the number of active inputs or outputs should not exceed the available entries of the buffer.
-By exploiting the fact that the input and output indices monotonically increase for all the rule buffers, we can determine the start ($I^t_s/O^t_s$) and end ($I^t_e/O^t_e$) indices and the tile size ($|BUF_{in/out}|$) to load the input/output; thanks to the monotonicity of indices, loaded input and output are guaranteed to be fully reused over the entire convolution computation.
+To overcome this issue, \arch introduces an active tile manager (ATM) that leverages the consistent progression of input-output indices in CPR format for efficient dataflow management.
+Fig.~\ref{fig:g_s_archi}(a) shows the proposed active tile management algorithm.
+Active tile size is constrained by the on-chip buffer size: the number of active inputs or outputs must not exceed the buffer's capacity.
+Given the monotonic increase of input and output indices across all rule buffers, we can define start ($I^t_s/O^t_s$) and end ($I^t_e/O^t_e$) indices, along with tile size ($|BUF_{in/out}|$) for loading input/output.
+Thanks to the continuous nature of indices, loaded input and output are guaranteed to be reused fully throughout the convolution computation.
 This active tile information can be determined by traversing the rule buffer only once.